morais90/quadro/docs/getting-started/why-quadro.md

 quadro done 42
 ```

-Fast commands.
-Instant results.
-Everything runs locally.
+Commands run locally.
+No servers, no API calls.

-All three work together.
-Use the CLI when you want quick control.
-Let your AI manage tasks when you're in conversation.
-Read and edit the files directly when you need to.
+Use the CLI for quick updates.
+Let your AI read and manage tasks when you're coding together.
+Edit the markdown files directly when you want to add details.

 Learn more about [MCP Integration](../mcp.md) or jump to [CLI commands](../cli.md).

 ## Why markdown files?

-You might wonder: why not a database?
-Why not a web API?
+Why not use a database or web API?

-Simple: because AI assistants can read files.
-You can read files.
-Git can track files.
-Any text editor can open files.
-Files are portable.
-Files are yours.
+Files are simpler.
+Your AI can read them.
+Git can track them.
+Any editor can open them.
+They work offline.
+You own them.

-We're not reinventing task management.
-We're using the simplest possible format that works with the tools you already have, including your AI assistant.
+Quadro uses the simplest format that works with your existing tools.

-## What about team work?
+## What about teams?

-Quadro is built for your local workflow first.
-But we know solo coding is just part of the picture.
+Right now, Quadro works best for solo developers or small teams that share a git repository.

-That's why we're building sync with GitHub Issues.
-When you need to share tasks with your team, Quadro will bridge your local markdown files with your team's issue tracker.
-Work locally with your AI, sync when you're ready to collaborate.
+We're planning to add GitHub Issues sync so you can work locally and sync with your team's issue tracker when needed.
+This isn't ready yet.

-This is coming soon.
-For now, Quadro works best for personal task management and small teams who share a git repository.
+For now, if your team already shares code through git, you can commit your tasks and push them just like code.

-## Give it a try
+## Try it

-If you code with AI assistants and want your tasks in the same flow, Quadro might fit your workflow.
+If you code with an AI assistant and want it to see your task list, Quadro might work for you.

 [Get started →](installation.md){ .md-button .md-button--primary }